devleaks/followthegreens/docs/index.md

 It is an aid for ground movement, to indicate to pilots where and how to circulate on taxiways without ATC communication.

-In a nutshell, whenever a pilot request taxi instructions, she or he solely receives "Please Follow the greens".

-Ground operators will highlight the taxi path the pilot has to follow with center taxiway green lights.
+ATC Ground operators will highlight the taxi path the pilot has to follow with center taxiway green lights.
 A red line across the taxiway indicates the aircraft has to hold and wait for the red light to clear.
 Very much like car traffic lights.